These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 - You are solely responsible for all clinical decisions;

-- When handling PHI, comply with all requirements of the BAA (Schedule A) and applicable privacy laws including HIPAA.
+- When handling PHI, comply with the PHI requirements in these Terms, the BAA, and applicable privacy laws including HIPAA.

-Healthcare professionals who are Covered Entities or who work for Covered Entities are responsible for ensuring compliance with HIPAA and all other applicable healthcare privacy regulations when using our services.
+Healthcare professionals who are Covered Entities or members of a Covered Entity's workforce must use our services in compliance with HIPAA and all other applicable healthcare privacy laws.

 Validation Requirement for AI-Generated Content